 A website feedback form is a great tool to understand how satisfied your customers or audiences are with your product and how you can improve.
-For example, if you sell a SaaS product, you can add a website or in-app survey alongside the features you wish to take Product feedback on.
+For example, if you sell a SaaS product, you can add a website or in-app survey alongside the features you wish to take product feedback on.

 4. Use Lead Magnets to Get Leads with Feedback Forms

-A website feedback form can do a lot more than collect feedback.
+A website feedback form can help you do a lot more than collect feedback.
 You can create a simple form that can turn your lead generation game around.
 However, most visitors may not be willing to share their contact information.
 So, you can create lead magnets and use feedback forms to quickly capture leads.